KardamSinghal/Fake-News-Detection/README.md

 | Random Forest       | 96.4%    | 96.7%     | 96.1%  | 96.4%    |
 | XGBoost             | 98.2%    | 98.4%     | 98.0%  | 98.2%    |

-📈 *Visualizations and confusion matrices available in the `results/` folder.*
 ---

 🔮 Future Enhancements